normenmueller/pangrm/README.md

 To add a new format:

-1. Define a `HasAST` instance
+1. Define your format
-2. Implement a `Reader` and/or `Writer`
+2. Implement your format specific `Reader` *and* `Writer`
-3. Register it in the Pangrm registry
+3. Register your format in the Pangrm registry
+4. Test your format normalization

 See [extending Pangrm](doc/ext.md) for details.